pollsmor/WhereToTour/README.md

 # where_to_tour

-An app that suggests destinations to go to.
+SBUHacks 2020: An app that suggests destinations to visit.